Azure-Samples/MachineLearningSamples-TwitterSentimentPrediction/code/README.md

 ## Introduction
 In this tutorial we are going to demonstrate the usage of Word Embedding algorithms like **Word2Vec** algorithm and **Sentiment Specfic Word Embedding (SSWE) Algorithm** to predict Twitter sentiment in Azure Machine Learning Workbench.
 We will follow [Team Data Science Process](https://docs.microsoft.com/en-us/azure/machine-learning/team-data-science-process/overview) to execute this project.

-## Content
-This tutorial consists of the following three main parts with each part consisting of one or more python scripts.
-1. Data Acquisition and understanding
-2. Modeling
-    * Feature Engineering
-    * Model Creation
-    * Model Evaluation
-3. Deployment

 ## Team Data Science Process

 We use the TDSP project structure and documentation templates to execute this tutorial.
 It follows the [TDSP lifecycle]((https://github.com/Azure/Microsoft-TDSP/blob/master/Docs/lifecycle-detail.md)).
 The project is created based on the instructions provided [here](https://github.com/amlsamples/tdsp/blob/master/docs/how-to-use-tdsp-in-azure-ml.md).